the-quotient/colligeverba/README.md

 If at any point you are unsure whether a sign represents one or two letters you tell this to the program with two question marks.

-In order to accelerate the process of checking wether a form makes sense in the context of the source, the tool also provides some translation suggestions and a form analysis powered by latin.me.
+In order to accelerate the process of checking wether a form makes sense in the context of the source, the tool also provides some translation suggestions and a form analysis powered by [latein.me](https://latein.me).

 ## Remarks on the Implementation